-On behalf of the Board of Directors, it is my pleasure to invite you to the 2011 Annual Meeting of Stockholders (the "Annual Meeting") of Two Harbors Investment Corp., a Maryland Corporation, to be held at the Warwick New York Hotel, 65 West 54th Street, New York, New York 10019, on Tuesday, May 17, 2011, at 1:00 p.m., Eastern Time, for the following purposes:
+On behalf of the Board of Directors of Two Harbors Investment Corp., it is my pleasure to invite you to the 2012 Annual Meeting of Stockholders of Two Harbors Investment Corp., a Maryland corporation, to be held at Hotel Plaza Athénée, 37 East 64th Street, New York, New York 10065, on Tuesday, May 22, 2012, at 1:00 p.m.
+Eastern Time, for the following purposes:

-- (1) To elect seven (7) directors, with each director serving until our next annual meeting of stockholders and until his or her successor is elected and qualified; - (2) To consider and vote upon the ratification of the selection of Ernst & Young LLP to serve as our independent registered public accounting firm for the year ending December 31, 2011; - (3) To hold an advisory vote relating to our executive compensation; - (4) To hold an advisory vote on the frequency of future shareholder advisory votes relating to our executive compensation; and - (5) To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+- (1) To elect seven (7) directors, with each director serving until our next annual meeting of stockholders and until his or her successor is elected and qualified; - (2) To consider and vote upon the ratification of the selection of Ernst & Young LLP to serve as our independent registered public accounting firm for our fiscal year ending December 31, 2012; - (3) To hold an advisory vote relating to the compensation of our executive officers; and - (4) To transact any other business properly brought before the Annual Meeting or any adjournment or postponement thereof.

-Stockholders of record at the close of business on March 28, 2011, are entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement of the meeting.
-The accompanying proxy statement contains further information about the business to be conducted at the Annual Meeting.
+Stockholders of record at the close of business on March 27, 2012, are entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement of the meeting.
+The accompanying Proxy Statement contains further information about the business to be conducted at the Annual Meeting.